 Whenever the time comes to trade in the family car, my whole tribe embarks on the collective project.

-I start reading car magazines in the barber’s shop, scroll through endless car websites, and my wife – who has only a passing awareness of Jeremy Clarkson – starts taking a geeky interest in mpg and 0 to 60 figures.
+A parents’ guide to surviving the school marketplace… I start reading car magazines in the barber’s shop, scroll through endless car websites, and my wife – who has only a passing awareness of Jeremy Clarkson – starts taking a geeky interest in mpg and 0 to 60 figures.
 The children compliantly troop around different garages with us for test drives, allowing themselves to be squashed into different seating combinations whilst passing judgement on whether the car infotainment system is acceptable.
 Overall it’s a pretty exhausting experience but sensible, given the financial outlay and the length of family journeys.

 “Contrast the way some parents approach choosing the right school for their child.”